The Rev. Zac Koons, Rector

 Irma has been in Austin since 1985, and has been St. Mark’s sexton for about 20+ years.
 She is married, and has three sons and one grandson.
 In her spare time, she enjoys softball and golf.
 Irma works behind the scenes to keep the church, parish hall, and Day School clean and tidy, and is also hired to clean up the premises for special events.

-Mayra Alvarez, Veronica Wade, and Tori Hernandez, Nursery Staff
+Mayra Alvarez, Sophia Copeland, and Tori Hernandez, Nursery Staff

 Not pictured: Marjie Lawrence, Pattie Rose, Susan Randle